JayHsieh1104/LeetCode/253. Meeting Rooms II/README.md

-# 252. Meeting Rooms
+# 253. Meeting Rooms II
-## Solution 0
-Apply brute force algorithm to solve the problem
-* Time Complexity: O(N^2)
-* Space Complexity: O(1)

 ## Solution 1
-Sort the given array based on each start time of intervals and then apply greedy algorithm to solve the problem
+Sort the intervals array based on each of start time of every interval.
+Then apply min heap for keeping the most closing end time.
+If the end time < the start time of the selected interval time, the two times are compatible.
+Otherwise, we need to open a new room for it, which means we put the time into the mim heap.
+Finally, the length of the min heap is the number of rooms we need.
+* Time Complexity: O(NlogN)
+* Space Complexity: O(N)

+## Solution 2
+Sort the intervals array based on each of start time of every interval.
+Then apply min heap for keeping the most closing end time.
+If the end time < the start time of the selected interval time, the two times are compatible.
+Otherwise, we need to open a new room for it, which means we put the time into the mim heap.
+Finally, the length of the min heap is the number of rooms we need.
 * Time Complexity: O(NlogN)
 * Space Complexity: O(1)